zeidanbraik/Classification-Model-for-ATLAS-Higgs-Boson-Machine-Learning-Challenge-2014/README.md

 # Classification-Model-for-ATLAS-Higgs-Boson-Machine-Learning-Challenge-2014
-The Following Repository will contain all my works done during my France Internship With Prof. David Rousseau
+The Following Repository will contain all my work done during my France Internship summer 2021 at the IJCLab batimant 200 With Prof. David Rousseau